openeuler-mirror/docs/docs/en/docs/Container/container-management.md

     [root@localhost ~]#
     ```

-    Suggestion: When running the  **run/exec**  command to perform pipe operations, run the  **/bin/bash -c**  command to perform pipe operations in the container.
+    Suggestion: When running the  **run/exec**  command to perform pipe operations, run the command using **/bin/bash -c**  to perform pipe operations in the container.

     ```
     [root@localhost ~]# isula exec  -it container  /bin/sh -c "ls /test | grep "xx" | wc -l"